harshaharod21/Demo_Project/README.md

 # Demo_Project
 Demo project

-The screenshots are uploaded in the screeshot folder.
+The screenshots are uploaded in the screeshots folder.

 Note:
 - install markdown-to-jsx for neat and clean parsing.